 The daytime seats are converted into beds and you can choose from either a "lower" or "upper" berth.

 The most popular of these are the lower berths as they are wider and more comfortable than the smaller / narrower upper berths.

-If you are travelling all the way from Hua Lamphong to Chiang Mai, the lower bed will cost an extra 100 Baht and is well worth the small extra cost.
+If you are travelling all the way from Bangkok to Chiang Mai, the lower bed will cost an extra 100 Baht and is well worth the small extra cost.

 You should be aware however, that these beds sell out quite quickly and you should book you tickets as far in advance as possible to secure them (especially during the high season of December to February / March).

-If you don't mind paying a little extra, you can book this train online and pick your tickets up at Hua Lamphong Station.
+If you don't mind paying a little extra, you can book this train online.

 This is ideal if you are not in Thailand, as during the high season this train is usually full all the time and is one of the most popular train journeys in Thailand.